kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-on-streams.md

 ## STREAM Frames {#stream-frames}

-While the frame format remains unchanged, there are two differences in the handling of STREAM frames between QUIC version 1 and QUIC on Streams.
+While the frame format remains unchanged, there are two differences in the handling of STREAM frames between QUIC version 1 and QMux.

 ### STREAM Frames without the Length Field

-In QUIC on Streams, when a STREAM frame that omits the Length field is used, the size of that STREAM frame is determined by the maximum frame size, as regulated by the `max_frame_size` Transport Parameter ({{max_frame_size}}).
+In QMux, when a STREAM frame that omits the Length field is used, the size of that STREAM frame is determined by the maximum frame size, as regulated by the `max_frame_size` Transport Parameter ({{max_frame_size}}).

 This behavior contrasts with that of QUIC version 1, where the absence of the Length field implies that the STREAM frame extends to the end of the QUIC packet payload.

-This variation arises due to the characteristics of the underlying transports of QUIC on Streams, which may not have, or provide visibility into, the packet boundaries.
+This variation arises due to the characteristics of the underlying transports of QMux, which may not have, or provide visibility into, the packet boundaries.

 ### Ordering of STREAM frames